The WARDJet E-0606 is a CNC waterjet cutter capable of cutting precise lines in materials up to several inches in thickness.

 .61m x .61m x .152m

 The waterjet can cut extremely thick materials, however this can lead to extremely long cut times, poor surface finish, and loss of dimensional accuracy.
 For these reasons we recommend materials of 0.5" or less.
+The tolerance of this machine is approximately 0.010" per axis.

 Steel (Mild, Hardened, Stainless)